How to make a home insurance claim

-How do you make a home insurance claim?
+How do you file a home insurance claim?

 - Report the incident to the authorities ASAP.
 As soon as it’s safe to do so, make sure you report the incident and get a copy of the report, especially if it’s a police report.
 This will give official authority to your claim.